 What is it like to see the inner workings of an SR71 stabilizer?
 As avgeeks and airplane enthusiasts themselves, the team at MotoArt PlaneTags consider it a thrill.
 MotoArt is excited not only to show you the Blackbird from a new point of view but also give you the chance to have a piece of it yourself.
-Sign up now for an opportunity to be notified of our pre-sale before the official launch date.
+Get one of our SR-71 Blackbird PlaneTags before they're gone.

 MotoArt has gotten its hands on several incredible aircraft.
 From the Gimli Glider to the DC-3 Flagship Tulsa to the first B-1B production bomber ever built.
 They have had a plane named by the Queen and a jet owned by the President.
 But they never expected to acquire a plane such as the SR71 Blackbird.

 “It doesn’t happen.
 A super secret spy plane like the SR71 doesn’t show up at the airplane boneyard ready to be scrapped,” says MotoArt owner, Dave Hall.
 He’s absolutely correct.
 32 were made and 12 were lost in accidents, but they of course were not left around for just anyone to find.
 When it was discovered that a stabilizer from S/N 17967 was available, Hall didn’t think twice.
 “There was no question about it.
 It was like every kid’s dream, having a part of an SR71,”